ironoa/polkadot-k8s-payouts/README.md

   stashAccount: GaK38GT7LmgCpRSTRdDC2LeiMaV9TJmx8NmQcb9L3cJ3fyX
 ```

-You can find a sample of the environment variables related file [file](config/env.sample.sh), meant to contain also your secrets and your passwords:
+You can find a sample of the environment variables related file [file](config/env.sample.sh), meant to contain your secrets and your passwords:

 ```sh
 export KUSAMA_CLAIMER_PASSWORD='yourPassword'
 export POLKADOT_CLAIMER_WALLET=`{"address":"xx","encoded":"xx","encoding":{"content":["pkcs8","sr25519"],"type":["scrypt","xsalsa20-poly1305"],"version":"3"},"meta":{"name":"xx","whenCreated":xx}}`
 ```

+Once you have set up the nodes and the secrets/passwords, you can focus on fine tuning the deployment (though default values are provided): [config](helmfile.d/config)

 ## How To Deploy it Locally
 I'd reccomend to test first this approach